Configuration Tutorial

 9 3 2 0 7 44 14 1 76 61 801

 It's about what we'd expect for a linear model on MNIST.
-Not state-of-the-art (SOTA), but it'll do for now.
+Not SOTA, but it'll do for now.

 Now let's check the new model: